andrewmo15/AppTrackerModels/README.md

 ```

 ## To do:
-1. Gather data
+1. Gather data and create datasets ✅
-2. Create dataset with pandas
+2. Train and fine-tune DistilBert model ✅
-3. Train BERT and NER model using PyTorch
+3. Create NER model from pre-existing libraries
-4. Create backend using django + SQL
-5. Create frontend using react native
-6. Use RESTAPI for endpoints
+4. Change model device to be cpu instead of CUDA
+5. Deploy models onto cloud (maybe with GPUs?)
+6. Create INPROGRESS prompts
+7. Train existing model with new datapoints
+8. Redeploy model

 ## Labels
 ENUMS: